 This combination is ideal for outdoor cats in a tick area, because it covers all significant parasites.
 Bravecto kills fleas and ticks for 3 months.
-Milbemax protects against intestinal worms for 3 months, and heartworm for 1 month (therefore, give monthly if in a high-mosquito area).
+Milbemax protects against heartworm and intestinal worms, and should be given monthly.

 Revolution Plus provides coverage against fleas, ticks, intestinal worms, (apart from tapeworm), and mites.
 It is an easy monthly topical pipette, and is perfect for outdoor cats in tick areas so long as you can combine with a tapeworm tablet.

 Bravecto Plus provides coverage against fleas, ticks, intestinal worms, (apart from tapeworm), and mites.
 It is an easy topical pipette, and is perfect for outdoor cats in tick areas so long as you can combine with a tapeworm tablet.
 Application is recommended every 2 months.

 See our product comparison table below for a look at all cat parasite prevention products in Australia and what they cover: